 Journaling is a daily part of kholi's creative practice.

-From those conversations with herself, kholi distills pieces of universal wisdom - affirmations that, when meditated on, can help you on your daily journey.
+From that practice have emerged pieces of universal wisdom to help you on your daily journey.

 May the words below comfort and guide ...